Pairwise Sequential Randomization and Its Properties

 We leave this possibility as a topic for future investigation.

+The proposed method is following the similar spirit of the minimization methods used in clinical trials \citep{Taves1974,Pocock1975,Hu2012}.
+However, the focus and context of these methods are different from ours.
+Their methods are applicable for patients sequentially enrolled in a clinical trial.
+On the other hand, our proposed method can be applied {\it both} in clinical trials where units enrolled sequentially, and also in causal inference where all units are collected before the randomization and experiment starts.
+Another significant difference is that the minimization methods are suitable for discrete covariates, minimizing the margin and stratum imbalance.
+The proposed method, in contrast, is suitable for both discrete and continuous covariates.

+Throughout the article, we have focused on equal proportion allocation.
+However, the proposed method can be easily extended to accommodate unequal proportions.
+For example, to achieve a ratio of $1:2$, in each iteration, we can allocate three units at a time to maintain the targeted proportions.

 Many other potential directions for further research remain as well.
 For example, we have shown the optimality of the estimated treatment effect.
 An extension to hypothesis testing is also of interest \citep{Ma2015}.
 The optimality of the estimator hints at the most powerful test for the treatment effect.
 In addition, as the number of covariates increases, it is more efficient to balance only the most important covariates \citep{Morgan2015}; therefore, the selection of the important covariates to balance in our proposed framework is an interesting topic.
 The proposed method may also be applied to balance important covariates in the field of crowdsourced-internet experimentation.